About the Author

 A: “Map of the Problematique” by Muse, it inspired the first chapter of the novel.
 Check out the playlist page for more information on songs that inspired and motivated me while writing.

-*Questions Provided by Arley Concaildi*
+*Rapid-fire Interview by Arley Concaildi*